 - The maximum supported data rate per UE for integrity protection for the DRBs, provided by the UE in the Integrity protection maximum data rate IE during PDU Session Establishment.
 The UE supporting NR as primary RAT, i.e. NG-RAN access via Standalone NR, shall set the Integrity protection maximum data rate IE for Uplink and Downlink to full rate at PDU Session Establishment as defined in TS 24.501 [47].
 A UE not supporting NR as primary RAT and supporting E-UTRA connected to 5GC, shall set the Integrity protection maximum data rate IE for Uplink and Downlink to NULL at PDU Session Establishment as defined in TS 24.501 [47].

+The User Plane Security Indication is provided from AF to PCF (via NEF) in association with a Flow description.
+The PCF provides the User Plane Security Indication to SMF inside the PCC rule.
+SMF forwards the User Plane Security Indication to NG-RAN inside the N2 SM information.

 The User Plane Security Enforcement information provides the MME with User Plane integrity protection policies for the PDU session (PDN Connection).
 The information indicates whether UP integrity protection is:

 - Required: for all the traffic on the PDU Session (PDN Connection) UP integrity protection shall apply.